We may earn income from links in this post. Please read this Disclosure for details.

 So, apart from pineapple rinds, what other ingredients go into making ponche de frutas?
 Basically whatever fruit is seasonal.

-Typically, it will be an assortment of apples (fresh and dried), plums, prunes, pears, raisins, plantain and sometimes coconut plus spices.
+Typically, it will be an assortment of apples (fresh and dried), plums, prunes, pears, raisins, plantain, guava, tejocote (tart apples) and sometimes coconut plus spices.
+In Mexico, Ponche Navideño usually includes flor de jamaica (hibiscus flowers) which adds a tartness and bright red colour.

 How to Make Ponche de Frutas Navideños